cosmos/cosmos-sdk/docs/architecture/adr-036-arbitrary-signature.md

 ## Abstract

 Currently, in the SDK, there is no convention to sign arbitrary message like on Ethereum.
-We propose with this specification a way to sign arbitrary message for Cosmos SDK chains.
+We propose with this specification, for Cosmos SDK ecosystem, a way to sign and validate off-chain arbitrary messages.

 ## Context